-January 2017

-All previous session bills die on a predetermined date in January-Sine Die [sī-ni-'dī(-,ē)].
+January: This month marks the beginning of the next budget cycle.
+Take time to share local success stories.
+Provide data for funding justification.
+All previous session bills die on a predetermined date in January - Sine DIE.
 All new legislators take office.
-Schedule an appointment to meet with any new legislators: explain Career and Technical Education and its prominence in your community.
+Schedule an appointment to meet with any new legislators; explain Career and Technical Education and its prominence in your community.